Emma Roddick

 Highlands and Islands

-In 2019, Emma was elected as councillor for Inverness Central in the local by-election; a role which she maintains alongside her parliamentary position.
-She has committed to donating her councillor’s salary to good causes in Inverness Central, which she has done since her election to the Scottish Parliament in May 2021.
+In 2019, Emma was elected as councillor for Inverness Central in the local by-election.
+In 2021 Emma was elected as MSP for the Highlands and Islands, she maintained her councillor role alongside her parliamentary position until the 2022 Local Authority Elections.
+She committed to donating her councillor’s salary to good causes in Inverness Central, which she did until standing down as a councillor.

 Emma is passionate about social justice, disability rights, equality, and the LGBTQ+ community.
-She sits on the Social Justice and Social Security Committee in the Scottish Parliament and is a member of the Cross-Party Group on Disability.
-In her role as Councillor, she sits on the South Planning Applications and City of Inverness Area Committees.
+She formerly sat on the Social Justice and Social Security Committee in the Scottish Parliament and was a member of the Cross-Party Group on Disability, as well as Cross-Party Groups covering women’s health, and LGBT+ issues.